K4wnr/K4wnr/README.md

 - 🎓 Completing my **Bachelor's in Software Engineering**
 - ⚙️ Building industrial/automation apps using **Ignition**
-- 💡 Exploring clean architecture & scalable systems
+- 💡 Building personal projects to be released within portfolio

 ---